 Day 26: Chaos

 The essence of the frog tie is to hold the leg in a folded position, but it doesn’t always have to be a specific pattern.
-There is a different aesthetic with something that is less constructed and the sensation will be much different.
+You can achieve a different aesthetic with something that is less constructed and the sensation will be much different.

 Chaotic Frog tie